gfagerlind/jenkins-opinionated/README.md

 [Here](libs/NodeWithPriority.groovy)
 ### most of the functionality at equal access level
 Ie. avoid *admin accounts* as much as possible, just have the *developer* level - if you are allowed to change the product, you are allowed to change CI.
-### separate access of eg. check, gate and post-merge
+### separate access and credentials of eg. check, gate and post-merge
 By either using two different jobs (folders) or two different servers (if you don't trust yourself)

 [Here](top.groovy#L4)